William Mather Lewis

 William Mather Lewis (March 24, 1878 – November 11, 1945) was an American teacher, university president, local politician, and a state and national government official.
 He was mayor of Lake Forest, Illinois from 1915 to 1917, President of George Washington University from 1923 to 1927 and the President of Lafayette College from 1927 to 1945.

 Early life

 Lewis was born in Howell, Michigan on March 24, 1878.
 His father was Rev. James Lewis, minister of the Howell church from 1875 to 1882, and his mother was Mary Farrand.

 Education

 Lewis attended Knox College.
 Lewis received an A.B. from Lake Forest College in 1900, and an A.M. from Illinois College in 1902.
 Later, he would receive his Ph.D. from the University of Berlin.
 He was a member of Phi Delta Theta.

 Career

 Lake Forest

 Lewis was briefly principal of Whipple Academy, Jacksonville (a preparatory school of Illinois College), before returning to Lake Forest to be head of the department of oratory and debate at Lake Forest Academy for three years.
 In 1905 he became headmaster at the academy, resigning in 1913 to travel and study in Europe.
-He was mayor of Lake Forest, Illinois from 1915–17.
+He was mayor of Lake Forest, Illinois from 1915 to 1917.